 update from Poland

-Blogging Writing published on Wednesday, November 16, 2022 (6 months, 3 weeks, and 20 hours ago)
+Blogging Writing published on Wednesday, November 16, 2022 (one year, 8 months, and one week ago)

 Welcome to the occasional update for the academic year 2022 - 2023.
 I’ve lived and worked in Warsaw for almost thirteen years and these are my perspectives about current events in Poland.